DISCIPLESHIP & SUPPORT

 BeFrienders accept people as they are without telling them how they should be, listen with compassion without giving advice, and allow others to make their own decisions without trying to decide for them.
 By providing spiritual and emotional care, BeFrienders provide an opportunity for those they befriend to make choices and to grow.

 If you are interested in having a BeFriender visit you, please contact Pr.
-Gary
+Wade

 Casa De Fe